Burkina Faso

 Burkina Faso ratified the United Nations Convention against Corruption, committing to incorporate protective legislation for whistleblowers into its national law.
 While the country has a legal framework that could apply to whistleblowers, efforts to make it effective are largely insufficient.

-Indeed, the law on the prevention and repression of corruption is a relevant instrument in the fight against corruption and promoting good governance.
-The willingness to establish a draft law on the protection of whistleblowers is also an encouraging development.
+Indeed, the law on the prevention and repression of corruption serves as a relevant instrument in the fight against corruption and the promotion of good governance.
+The willingness to establish a draft law on the creation and protection of whistleblowers is also an encouraging development.

 Unfortunately, the contexts of democratic and security transition since the successive military coup in January and September 2022 have negatively impacted certain public freedoms, such as freedom of the press, and are not conducive, in this first semester of 2023, to the introduction of a system for protecting whistleblowers.